lucidlayer/traceform/code-to-ui-mapper/vscode-extension/README.md

 - **"No active editor found"**: Make sure you have a relevant file open and active in the editor pane.
 - **"Please select a component name"**: The command currently requires you to select the component name text before right-clicking.
 - **"Doesn't look like a valid component name"**: Ensure your selection is a valid JavaScript identifier starting with an uppercase letter.
-- **"Code-to-UI Mapper bridge not connected"**: Verify the Local Bridge Server is running on `ws://localhost:8765`.
-Check the extension host's developer console (`Help > Toggle Developer Tools`) for connection errors.
+- **"Code-to-UI Mapper bridge not connected" / Connection Issues**: The integrated bridge server should start automatically.
+Check the VS Code Output panel (select "Code-to-UI Mapper" from the dropdown) for logs related to server startup and client connections.
+Ensure no other process is blocking port 9901.
+Restarting VS Code will restart the extension and server.
-- **No Highlighting in Browser:** Check the troubleshooting steps for the Browser Extension and ensure the Babel plugin is correctly injecting `data-component` attributes.
+- **No Highlighting in Browser:** Check the troubleshooting steps for the Browser Extension and ensure the Babel plugin is correctly configured and injecting `data-component` attributes.